-- Residents who exhibit signs of impairment due to substance abuse are referred to the Kentucky Physicians Health Foundation (KPHF) for evaluation in accordance with Kentucky medical licensure laws.
+- Identifying Impairment: Each program must provide education to its residents regarding physician impairment, including information on identifying the signs and symptoms.
+Training should include elements of self-assessment as well as identifying signs of impairment in others and the steps for reporting suspected impairment.
+Programs must: - Educate faculty and residents to recognize the signs of fatigue and sleep deprivation; - o Educate faculty and residents in a lertness management and fatigue mitigation processes; and, - O Encourage residents to use fatigue mitigation processes to manage the potential negative effects of fatigue on patient care and learning. - Reporting impairment: When health conditions or impairment that affect a resident's ability to provide care or function in the clinical learning environment are known or suspected, the concerned individual is empowered to communicate the issues with the PD or their designee as soon as possible.
+The PD or their designee must: - O Speak directly with the resident about the concerns and take appropriate actions providing guidance and options, ensuring the resident is aware of options to seek help if necessary. - O Remove the resident from the clinical service if necessary. - O Consult with the DIO, providing written documentation of the resident's performance issues and action plan in accordance with the appropriate policies. - Self-Reporting: If a trainee has concerns about his/her own well-being and believes his/her performance may be impaired, the resident shall immediately contact the PD or their designee.
+The resident will be referred to appropriate sources for evaluation and if necessary, treatment. - Referrals and monitoring: - O Residents who exhibit signs of impairment due to substance abuse are referred to the Kentucky Physicians Health Foundation (KPHF) for evaluation in accordance with Kentucky medical licensure laws.
 KPHF evaluates and monitors impaired physicians for the Kentucky Board of Medical Licensure (KBML) under a formal contractual arrangement.
-The University follows the recommendations of this organization for the treatment and monitoring of impaired residents as well as the written policies of the University of Louisville Hospital. - 2.
-As residents begin training in University programs, they are required to complete a Hospital Privileges Application, which requires information about their personal health status and includes questions related to impairment due to alcohol and other drugs.
-These applications are reviewed by the hospital Physicians Health Committee (PHC), which in turn makes recommendations to the hospital Credentials Committee. - 3.
-Residents who are in recovery are reviewed at quarterly meetings of the PHC.
-There is formal written exchange of information about the status of the resident's recovery between the PHC and the KPHF quarterly. - 4.
-Residents who are found to be impaired because of known and untreated substance abuse, or who violate the Kentucky licensure law are referred to the KBML as required by law. - 5.
-Residents needing assistance or who have questions should contact their Program Director, the Medical Director of the Kentucky Physicians Health Foundation (Dr. Greg Jones at 425-7761), or the Chairman of the University of Louisville Hospital's Physicians Health committee (Dr. Christopher Stewart at 813-6626).
+The University follows the recommendations of this organization for the treatment and monitoring of impaired residents as well as the written policies of the University of Louisville Hospital and the GME Office. - O As residents begin training in University of Louisville programs, they are required to complete a Hospital Privileges Application, which requires information about their personal health status and includes questions related to impairment due to alcohol and other drugs.
+These applications are reviewed by the hospital Physicians Health Committee (PHC), which in turn makes recommendations to the hospital Credentials Committee. - Residents who are in recovery are reviewed at quarterly meetings of the PHC.
+There is formal written exchange of information about the status of the resident's recovery between the PHC and the KPHF quarterly. - O Residents who are found to be impaired because of known and untreated substance abuse, or who violate the Kentucky licensure law are referred to the KBML as required by law. - Residents needing assistance or who have questions should contact their Program Director, the Medical Director of the Kentucky Physicians Health Foundation (Dr. Tina Simpson at 502-425-7761 or tinas@ky.recovery.org), or the Chairman of the University of Louisville Hospital's Physicians Health committee (Dr. Christopher Stewart at 502-813-6626).

 ACGME Institutional Requirements, Effective July 1, 2018 (IV.H.2.)

-UofL GME Resident Supervision Policy & Procedures UofL Policy Statement as a Drug-Free Institution on the Human Resources web site: http://louisville.edu/hr/policies/the-university-of-louisville-policy-statement-as-a-drug-free-institution.
+UofL GME Resident Supervision Policy & Procedures

+UofL Policy Statement as a Drug-Free Institution on the Human Resources web site:

+http://louisville.edu/hr/policies/the-university-of-louisville-policy-statement-as-a-drug-free-institution.